-During your time in the gym, you'll probably come across some weird and wonderful exercises, with many trying to target the biceps in different ways.
+During your time in the gym, you'll probably come across some weird and wonderful arm exercises, with many trying to target the biceps in unique ways.

 But... believe us when we say, the most effective lifts are often the most basic.
 Execute these three biceps exercises correctly in your next arm workout and reap the rewards.

 Muscles Targeted: Biceps Brachii (Long Head & Short Head)

 If the Barbell Bicep Curl isn't part of your arm workout, now is the time to include it.
 Being one of the best arm exercises for developing muscle mass in the biceps, the utilisation of the barbell allows both arms to work together, shifting more weight during each rep.